Abdullohali/Abdullohali/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing programming insights.
-- 🎓 &nbsp; Flutter developer "Junior".
+- 🎓 &nbsp; Flutter developer "Strong Junior".

 I am Computer Engineering student and a Certified Flutter Developer by Najot ta'im .<br/>
 I am interested in learning Mobile developing and NodeJs.